-All incoming international students whose first language is not English are required to take an on-campus English Proficiency Evaluation upon arrival unless they meet any of the exceptions listed below.
+All incoming international students whose first language is not English are required to take an on-campus English Placement Evaluation upon arrival unless they meet any of the exceptions listed below.
 A $120 fee for the test will be added to the student's first university bill.

 This requirement assures that incoming students know English well enough to study, understand lectures, and participate in class discussions without being hindered by a language barrier.
 There are additional requirements for graduate students who plan to become teaching assistants, listed below.

-How the English Proficiency Evaluation is Used
+How the English Placement Evaluation is Used

-Exceptions to Taking the English Proficiency Evaluation
+Exceptions to Taking the English Placement Evaluation

 • a score of 100 or higher on the internet-based version of the test (iBT), or